Luisella telja

-Samla telja is a species of sea slug, an aeolid nudibranch, a marine heterobranch mollusc in the family Samlidae.
+Luisella telja is a species of sea slug, an aeolid nudibranch, a marine heterobranch mollusc in the family Samlidae.

 Distribution

 This species occurs from the Gulf of California and the Pacific coast of Mexico to Panama.

 Description

-Samla telja is a flabellinid nudibranch with a translucent white body with a strong rose-pink hue.
+Luisella telja is a flabellinid nudibranch with a translucent white body with a strong rose-pink hue.
 It has opaque white spots over the surfaces of the cerata and the back of the body and the sides of the foot.

 The description of Orienthella fogata includes a table comparing similar species from Mexico.